panva/node-oidc-provider/docs/configuration.md

 ### findById

-Helper used by the op to load your account and retrieve it's avaialble claims.
-The return value should be a promise and #claims() can return a promise too
+Helper used by the OP to load your account and retrieve it's avaialble claims.
+The return value should be a Promise and #claims() can return a Promise too
 affects: authorization, authorization_code and refresh_token grants, id token claims

 default value: